MLeganes/42GetNextLine/README.md

 ## Compiler
 To use the  main.c in the project.

 	gcc -Wall -Werror -Wextra -D BUFFER_SIZE=32 main.c get*.c

+# Check memory leak
+Use this line in the main, after the close function.

+	system ("leaks a.out");

 # Information Sources
 - man getline